 Reports to share with your therapist

 The information you have recorded in the journal is summarized in charts and reports.
-Which you can keep for personal reference.
+You can keep these for your personal reference.
 However, you might also want to consider sharing that report with your therapist or caregivers.
-The healthcare provider might adjust your therapy accordingly, suggesting new therapy goals to be pursued.
+Healthcare providers might adjust your therapy accordingly, suggesting new therapy goals to be pursued or novel methods.
 The report can be exported as PDF document for further reference.

 Emotion management, a challenge

 If you suffer from mental health issues, such as depression, anxiety or bipolar disorder, you might find it difficult to manage your emotions.
 Aside from therapy, you can greatly benefit from trying the CareClinic app.
-You will learn to become more in tune with your emotions, no longer feeling helpless or frustrated.
+These conditions definitely put a strain on your ability to manage and control your emotions.
+For some, CareClinic might provide the perfect base on which emotional organization can be founded.

 For instance, if you are battling the bipolar disorder, you might have to deal with different emotions in accordance to each stage (mania or depression).
 You can refer to CareClinic as your bipolar emotion tracker, creating separated entries for each episode of mania/depression.
 What matters is that you use this opportunity to process the associated emotions in a healthy manner.